tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardonian-empire.md

 ## Rule and Administration

 The far-flung Chardonian Empire is controlled and protected by the power of the [Chardonian Legion](<../../../groups/chardonian-organizations/chardonian-legion.md>), and ruled by the imperial bureaucracy based in Chardon itself.
-The Magistros is both the ruler of the city of [Chardon](<chardon/chardon.md>) and the head of the vast imperial state, but control is exercised primarily through the extensive civil service and, in the provinces, by governors proconsuls, and chartered officials, often supported by legionary garrisons.
-The [Curia of 42](<../../../groups/chardonian-organizations/curia-of-42.md>), the elected assembly of the city of [Chardon](<chardon/chardon.md>), exercises limited control over the imperial bureaucracy, but retains the power to shape the economy of the Chardonian Empire via itse control over charter monopolies, administered by the [Chamber of Stamps](<../../../groups/chardonian-organizations/chamber-of-stamps.md>).
+The Magistros is both the ruler of the city of [Chardon](<chardon/chardon.md>) and the head of the vast imperial state, but control is exercised primarily through the extensive civil service and, in the provinces, by governors, proconsuls, and chartered officials, often supported by legionary garrisons.
+The [Curia of 42](<../../../groups/chardonian-organizations/curia-of-42.md>), the elected assembly of the city of [Chardon](<chardon/chardon.md>), exercises limited control over the imperial bureaucracy, but retains the power to shape the economy of the Chardonian Empire via its control over charter monopolies, administered by the [Chamber of Stamps](<../../../groups/chardonian-organizations/chamber-of-stamps.md>).

 Some provinces, such as [Greater Voltara](<../../northwest-coast/northern-provinces/greater-voltara.md>) and much of the [Northern Provinces](<../../northwest-coast/northern-provinces/northern-provinces.md>), have a strong and direct imperial presence; other places, such as [Cedrano](<apporia/cedrano.md>) and [Raziolo](<apporia/raziolo.md>) in [Apporia](<apporia/apporia.md>), have substantial local autonomy.
 [Illoria](<../../nevos-and-apporia/illoria.md>) is a special case: it exists as a vassal state with [Chardon](<chardon/chardon.md>) as suzerain, controlling naval affairs and foreign policy but allowing relative independence to govern local matters.